How to prepare vegetables

 Greens - separating leaves and stems

 The cooking time required for stems and leaves differs.
-When you want to quickly saute or boil, stems and leaves need to be cut apart and added in at different times.
+When you want to quickly saute, stems and leaves need to be cut apart and added in at different times.
 First add in the stems, and once softened, add in the leaves to allow for even cooking.

 Glossary